-While the biggest change you can make to reduce food waste is to plan meals meticulously and never buy more than you need, having a Vitamix in the kitchen means you can give old ingredients a new lease of life.
-Take a look at our five tips below and get well on your way to becoming a waste-free cook.
+While the biggest change you can make to reduce food waste is to plan meals meticulously and never buy more than you need, having a Vitamix® blender in the kitchen means you can give old ingredients a new lease on life.
+Take a look at our five tips below and get on your way to becoming a waste-free cook.

 As you’re clearing out the fridge, throwing out old food to make way for this week’s meals, take a minute to think about what you could do with the ingredients on their way out.
 Those overripe bananas can be puréed and frozen for desserts.
 Those stale slices of bread can be pulsed into breadcrumbs.
 Almost any overripe vegetables can be blended into a soup and frozen for a rainy day.
 Having the right mindset is the first step to reducing food waste—just think about what you’re wasting and you can usually find another use for it.